 One reconstructive technique takes place during the removal of the cancerous tissue.
 This surgery is called immediate reconstruction.
 If patients opt to wait until later to reconstruct their breast tissue, it is called delayed reconstruction.

 Some of the techniques used in breast reconstruction utilize the patient’s fat cells extracted from a different area of the body and then placed into the breast.
 This approach lowers the potential of infection and helps to eliminate dimpling that can be caused by surgery.

 Additionally, a standard breast implant may be another option for reconstruction.
-There are several different types and sizes to choose from, so work closely with your doctor to determine which approach will work best for you.
+There are several different types and sizes to choose from, so work closely with your breast cancer specialist to determine which approach will work best for you.

 If you have recently been diagnosed with breast cancer and you’re considering your breast cancer treatment options, request an appointment with one of our oncologists so you can gather as much information as possible before identifying the breast cancer surgery(s) you will need.